Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Goal: Connect with authors

-If readers had a question for the authors, they would be moved to this stage, and a real human would be alerted of the question.
+If readers had a question for the authors, they would be moved to this stage, and a real human would be alerted.

 6. Join the community stage